rupertgrint/my-portfolio/README.md

 ## 📱 Responsive Design

-The portfolio is fully responsive with breakpoints optimized for:
+The portfolio is fully responsive with breakpoints optimised for:

 - Mobile devices (320px+)
 - Tablets (768px+)